Sustainable Resolutions: 3 steps for mindful, lasting change

 Step 1: Contemplate

-Unsurprisingly, Active Pause starts with a pause.
+It all starts with a pause.
 Such a pause is not just a moment where nothing happens.
 By stopping and paying attention, we make space for a new perspective on things as opposed to blindly continuing in default mode.
-It’s a gateway to Beginner’s Mind (“In the beginner’s mind there are many possibilities, but in the expert’s there are few”).
+It’s a gateway to Beginner’s Mind (“In the beginner’s mind there are many possibilities, but in the expert’s there are few”, said Suzuki).

 This first step is a moment of contemplation.
 You’re spending some time thinking about your goal in a concrete way: Visualizing what you want in a way that makes it feel concrete.
 Feeling the benefits that accrue from it.
 For instance, if your goal is exercising, let your mind wander into what it must feel like to be pleasantly tired from physical exertion, and how good it feels to be stronger and healthier.